What is the FAFSA?

 FAFSA SAR

-The Student Aid report that is generated after the FAFSA is submitted.
+The Student Aid report is generated after the FAFSA is submitted.
 It is the information that will be sent to the colleges.
 Normally it is available 2 – 5 days after the FAFSA is submitted.
 It is highly recommended that you review this report to confirm your submitted information.

 This is also a big difference between the FAFSA and Institutional financial aid methods.
 The SAR confirms your information and generates the Student Aid Index or SAI.
 The Federal SAI is the same number at every college.
 The Institutional SAI will vary by college and is often not disclosed to the student and family.